dfgsteam/app_project/README.md

     - Need of gameboardstate.clone()-Method for calculating another movesfor the advanced_AI
     - Problematic usage of the boolean drawpile Parameter on the doMove()-Method -> Cemil

+## Version 1.1 (30.06.2023)

+Changes:

+    - First Implementations of ThreadInterface and Thread (not ready)

+Conflicts:

+    - not fixed